 Conclusion on Radish

 There’s nothing toxic about giving a dog a bit of radish, cooked or raw.
 We just don’t think it’s a great choice.
 Minor stomachache and flatulence are factors.
 More importantly, radish lacks nutrition.
-Either a spicy or bitter taste, the only health benefit is vitamin C and dogs produce their own.
+Either a spicy or bitter taste, the only benefit is vitamin C and dogs produce their own.
 When sharing a salad, consider veggies other than radish.